BerserkingIdiot/flatland_quick_start_ros2/README.md

-rosdep install --from-paths src --ignore-src colcon build source install/setup.bash ros2 launch flatland_server server.launch
+rosdep install --from-paths src --ignore-src colcon build source install/setup.bash
 ```

-If all went well, you should see some feedback on the console.
-If you have already experimented with the ROS1 version, you'll notice that the visualization window is missing.
-As the ROS2 port of flatland isn't finished yet, this feature isn't available.
+If all went well, you should see some feedback on the console from the build process.

 ## First Run